top of page

 Know your next Internal Auditor

-Chirayu is a PECB Certified ISO/IEC 27001 Senior Lead Auditor with over 14 years of experience in the InfoSec domain, focused on leading the development of IT security design and architecture projects in alignment with business, operations and compliance requirements.
+Chirayu is a PECB Certified ISO/IEC 27001 Senior Lead Auditor with over 15+ years of experience in the InfoSec domain, focused on leading the development of IT security design and architecture projects in alignment with business, operations and compliance requirements.
 He has carried out a few Oracle DB deployments for some of Australia's most prominent fashion industry retailers.
 Chirayu has worked across a wide variety of sectors including information technology, public transport, risk management, professional services and engineering.

 In addition to ISO, Chirayu earned a graduate degree in Data Science from RMIT, PRINCE2, ACMT (Apple Certified) and BrainBench Windows Navigation Expert certifications.

-Chirayu has worked as a Senior Lead Auditor for ISO/IEC 27001, 27017, 27018, DESE ISMS Scheme, Essential 8, ISO9001 and also developed and implemented an ISMS framework for small and medium-sized enterprises.
+Chirayu has worked as a Senior Lead Auditor for ISO/IEC 27001, 42001, 27017, 27018, DESE ISMS Scheme, Essential 8, ISO9001 and also tailored and implemented an ISMS framework for small and medium-sized enterprises.

 Importantly, Chirayu’s technical and management experience allows him to “walk in your shoes”, understanding that you want systems that contribute to your profitability and minimise your administration.

-What is an ISO Internal Audit and why it is important?.
+What is an ISO Internal Audit and why it is important?

-The objective of the internal audit is to evaluate the effectiveness of your organisation's Information Security Management System (ISMS) and the overall efficiency of your organization.
+The objective of the internal audit is to evaluate the effectiveness of your organisation's Information Security Management System (ISMS) and the overall efficiency of your organisation.
 Your internal audits show that you are complying with the "provisions", for example, ISMS and how its processes are implemented and sustained.

 Why perform Internal Audits?